k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 #### TDM Custom TMX Statistics

 Fabric provides [JMX metrics](/articles/34_JMX_statistics/01_JMX_overview.md) to enable comprehensive and low-resolution monitoring and management of applications.
 The JMX metrics can be accessed using monitoring tools such as Grafana.
-In addition Fabric enables adding [customized JMX statistics](/articles/34_JMX_statistics/03_JMX_custom.md) for a better monitoring.
+Additionally, Fabric enables adding [customized JMX statistics](/articles/34_JMX_statistics/03_JMX_custom.md) for a better monitoring.

 TDM 7.5.3 adds the following customized JMX metrics to have a better monitoring on the TDM executions.
 The metrics are extracted from the TDMDB by the TDM LU sync: